Skip to Content

 Why go to a cold place when you enjoy a winter sun destination in Europe?

-Lisbon is high in our list of recommendations because of the local atmosphere – it’s so laid-back!
+Lisbon is high on my list of recommendations because of the local atmosphere – it’s so laid-back!

 Naturally, it’ll be too cold to jump into the water in one of the paradisiac beaches near Lisbon (aka also in Cascais), but don’t you love to go on a stroll on the beach when it’s a bit chilly?